Hmar people

 Hmar people are a scheduled tribe ethnic group from the states of Manipur, Mizoram, Assam, and Meghalaya in Northeast India.
 They use the Hmar language as their primary language.
-In 2023, the Hmar Inpui, an apex body of the tribe 'reaffirmed' the identity of the Hmar people as Mizo.
+In 2023, the Hmar Inpui, an apex body of the tribe, 'reaffirmed' the identity of the Hmar people as Mizo.

+History

+The Hmar people were initially a nomadic group, moving from place to place in search of “greener pastures.”
+The term Hmar itself refers to 'north' (northern direction).
+After eventually settling in Mizoram, where they are considered among the earliest settlers, a significant portion later dispersed to the neighbouring states of Manipur, Tripura, Assam, and Meghalaya.

 Population

 According to the 2011 Indian Census, there were 98,988 Hmar speakers (as first language).
 The Hmar population itself (including Hmar people who speak Mizo language as their first language) roughly stands at 200,000–300,000.
-Several critics and scholars point out that a significant population of the Hmar people are fully 'Mizonised' in Mizoram, hence do not reflect as "Hmar tribe" population, rather as "Any Mizo tribes" in census reports.
+Several critics and scholars point out that a significant population of the Hmar people are fully 'Mizonised' in Mizoram, and hence do not identify as "Hmar tribe", but as "Any Mizo tribes" in census reports.

 Language

 Hmar people use the Hmar language, which closely resembles the Mizo language and uses the Roman script.
 The script was introduced by British missionaries, including 'Pu Buanga' (James Herbert Lorrain), during the colonial era in India and is locally known as the 'A Aw B.' Hmar language is within the Tibeto-Burman stock of languages.